TheElder1984/voiceChat/README.md

 ## Features
 - One-click voice input
 - Live transcription via Whisper
-- Real-time responses from Gemma
+- Real-time responses from Gemma or any other LLM available in LM Studio
 - Markdown and emoji are stripped from spoken text
 - Stop button to interrupt speech immediately
-- TTS runs in a separate thread using Microsoft Edge TTS
+- TTS runs in a separate thread using Edge TTS
 - SoundDevice-based recording for smoother audio capture

 ## Prerequisites